willemjanvdun/OCA_notes/notes.md

 ## Exceptions
+An exception is an unwanted or unexpected event, which occurs during the execution of a program i.e at run time, that disrupts the normal flow of the program’s instructions.

+### Error vs Exception
+Error: An Error indicates serious problem that a reasonable application should not try to catch.
+Exception: Exception indicates conditions that a reasonable application might try to catch.

 - Any exception thrown in a **static block** is wrapped into **ExceptionInInitializerError**.
 - Exceptions are always some subclass of **java.lang.Exception**
 - Catch blocks are **not required**